 The QuantiGene 2.0 miRNA assay is performed in 96-well format.
 When designing the experiment, keep in mind that all assay samples should be run in duplicate at a minimum and ideally in triplicate.
 Technical replicates are used to calculate assay precision or %CV.

 Furthermore, each plate should include an Assay Background Control, which is a sample well that contains all assay components except for the target miRNA.
 This control is used to determine the limit of detection (LOD).
-Data below the LOD should not be used for quantification.
+Data below the LOD should not be used for quantitation.

 Each plate should also include miRNA assay positive controls which are provided by Affymetrix.
 This control is used to determine the absolute number of miRNA copies/sample/well, a control which improves data accuracy and precision for inter-day and inter-site experiments.

-As a final assay control, a normalization gene should be included to determine the relative fold changes or to normalize gene expression data across samples or experiments.
+As a final assay control, a normalizing small RNA should be included to determine the relative fold changes or to normalize gene expression data across samples or experiments.
 The selected gene should be stably expressed under all experimental conditions evaluated and have a relative luminescent signal that is similar to test samples so that no dilution factor is required.

+Examples of recommended small RNAs:

 Prior to the start of the experiment, thaw the Probe Set(s) and Blocking Reagent.
 Once thawed, vortex briefly to mix.
 Then briefly centrifuge to collect the contents at the bottom of the tubes.
 Keep the reagents on ice until use.
 Also re-dissolve any precipitates in the Lysis Mixture by incubating at 37 °C for 30 minutes followed by gentle swirling.

 Remove the Capture Plate from 4 °C and place it on the benchtop to warm completely to room temperature (approximately 30 minutes).
 Do not remove the plate from the sealed foil pouch.
 Proceed to target miRNA capture from the chosen sample.